nandha-krishnan-m/Verilog-Skill-for-Claude/README.md

 ---

-## ⭐ Contribution

-Feel free to fork, improve, and submit pull requests.
-Suggestions and improvements are always welcome!

----

 ## 📌 Note

-This project is intended for **educational and productivity purposes** in VLSI and RTL design workflows.
+This repository is intended for **engineering use in RTL design workflows**, not just academic learning.